Written by: Filip Gromovic Reviewed by: Nashon Khamala

 Every PGCB-licensed operator provides a downloadable annual activity statement covering total deposits, total withdrawals, and net win/loss.
 Download this from each casino you played at every January for the prior tax year.
 The report is the cleanest audit defense you can produce and takes ten minutes to pull.
 Supplement with session-level notes if you play at stakes high enough to regularly cross W-2G thresholds.

-“Pennsylvania’s inability to offset gambling losses at the state level is the single most common tax surprise for new online casino players.
+“Pennsylvania’s inability to offset gambling losses at the state level is the single most common tax surprise for new players.
 Players who break even across a year of play still owe the Commonwealth on every winning session.
 Keep the annual activity statement from every licensed operator — it’s the cleanest audit defense a casual player has.”

 Source: Pennsylvania Department of Revenue guidance on PA-40 Schedule T gambling income reporting.